semajyllek/art-recognition/README.md

 ## Acknowledgments

-- [WikiArt](https://www.wikiart.org/) for the artwork dataset
+- [Hugging Face](https://huggingface.co/) for hosting the artwork dataset
 - [PyTorch](https://pytorch.org/) for the deep learning framework
 - [FAISS](https://github.com/facebookresearch/faiss) for efficient similarity search
 - [torchvision](https://pytorch.org/vision/stable/index.html) for pre-trained models and image transformations

 ---

 This system lets you build a powerful artwork recognition engine that can identify artworks from photographs.
-By using incremental training, you can scale it to handle the full WikiArt dataset of 215,000+ images even in resource-constrained environments.
+By using incremental training, you can scale it to handle the full dataset of 215,000+ images even in resource-constrained environments.